pavtiger/pavTiger/README.md

 Since early childhood, I've been interested in technology.
 I started with soldering some boards and Arduino components.
 Then I slowly switched to Robotics olympiads with LEGO EV3 system.
 And went to RRO (Russian Robot Olympiad) in **Innopolis**.
 As I went to the fifth grade, I switched to more practical programming (that was the time when I started using **GitHub**).
 Enjoy hackathons very much and have been to many of **CROC** ones (and won a few).
-Recently, I started coding Olympiad tasks in **Tinkoff Generation**.
+Recently, I started doing competitive programming while studying in **Tinkoff Generation**.

-I study in an IT & Math school named Silaeder, which is targeted to science projects.
+I study in an IT & Math school named **Silaeder**, which is targeted to science projects.

 Languages I know well: **Python, C++, Javascript, C**
 I have a lot of experience with Linux and bash scripting.
 Having tried a big variety of graphic libraries and frameworks, I've found Three.js, which is used in many of my projects.
 I enjoy [animation & 3D modeling](https://www.youtube.com/playlist?list=PLcn5eK1LvnGsmkTJKvAw54Up8n7LRRUP_) as well.
+Here's some of my work.
 * A favourite model of mine [TRON lightcycle](https://sketchfab.com/3d-models/tron-legacy-encom-786-lightcycle-89c2eba426574f53aaa9a8ee37c60495)
 * [Jedi interceptor Star Wars animation](https://youtu.be/P4HUq_jLq50)